 Bank repossessions in Corona times?

 Lots of clients contact us in their search for cheap bank repossessions on the Costa del Sol.
-Is a bank repossession normally a good deal?
-Or not?
+Is a bank repossession normally a good deal or not?
+Should you buy bank repossessions in Spain?
 Lets find out!
-Should you buy bank repossesions in Spain?

 Article from El Confidencial – prices up 3,4% in Spain August 2020

 Article from La Opinion de Malaga – prices hits a maximum in Malaga summer 2020

 So, back to the core issue!
 I have tons of calls and clients coming in with questions like: “Do you have any good bank repos?
 There must be lots of them now after this Corona crisis!”

 The answer to question 1 is: No. The answer to question 2 is: No.

 Another question we get is: “If you are such an experienced, licensed and established agent – why haven’t you got the great bank repossessions I see advertised on the internet?
 Searching “buy bank repossession in Marbella on Google and all these ones come up – look 70% discount”.